nikolaDrljaca/wizard-deploy-del/README.md

 ## Note
 The script pulls images for the `del2` builds.
 As new builds are available, the script will be updated accordingly.

+## Existing Issues
+1. Sometimes refreshing the `frontend` application causes it to break and throw `404` errors.
+In this case it is sufficient to open a new tab and navigate to `localhost:3000/home`.
+This issue is being investigated.